pingcap/tidb-operator/docs/CONTRIBUTING.md

 #### Run e2e tests

-##### Run e2e tests in dind

-First we should build a DinD Kubernetes environment.
+First you should build a local Kubernetes environment for e2e tests, so we provide the following two ways to build Kubernetes cluster: dind and kind.
+Both of them are available, but we recommend using kind, because it is easier to use and more stable

+* Use dind to build Kubernetes cluster

     Follow [this guide](./local-dind-tutorial.md) to spin up a local DinD Kubernetes cluster.

-Then you can build and push Docker images to the DinD Docker registry.
-The DinD Docker registry is available as `localhost:5000` both on the host machine and inside the DinD.
+* Use kind to build Kubernetes cluster

+    Use the following command to create a [kind](https://kind.sigs.k8s.io/) local kind Kubernetes environment.

     ```sh
+    $ ./hack/kind-cluster-build.sh
+    ```

+    If you have customization requirements, please refer the help info:

+    ```
+    $ ./hack/kind-cluster-build.sh --help
+    ```

+    Setting `KUBECONFIG` environment variable before using the Kubernetes cluster:

+    ```
+    export KUBECONFIG=$(kind get kubeconfig-path --name=<clusterName>)
+    ```

+Then you can build and push Docker images to the inner Docker registry.
+The inner Docker registry is available as `localhost:5000` both on the host machine and inside the Kubernetes cluster.

+```sh
 $ make docker-push
 $ make e2e-docker-push
 ```

-After Docker images are pushed to the DinD Docker registry, run e2e tests:
+After Docker images are pushed to the inner Docker registry, run e2e tests:

 ```sh
 $ kubectl apply -f tests/manifests/e2e/e2e.yaml